mgbec/multi-agent-eval-guardrail-optimize/README.md

 >
 > **Workaround in this project:** The `eval_goal_attainment.py` script collects spans by trace ID (shared across all agents via OTEL), unifies them under one session ID, and includes log events from all agent runtime log groups.
 This enables `Builtin.Helpfulness` to work on most traces but other evaluators may still report incomplete data.
 >
-> **Root cause:** AgentCore conflates session routing (sticky microVM assignment) with session observability (trace grouping).
+> **Root cause:** AgentCore uses runtimeSessionId for session routing (sticky microVM assignment) and, also session observability (trace grouping).
 Passing `runtimeSessionId` to downstream agents creates routing deadlocks, while not passing it creates evaluation gaps.
-This is a platform limitation, not an implementation error.

 ## Optimization